mehermvr/rko_lio/README.md

 The three parameters above are the minimum you need to specify for the launch file.

 Check further launch configuration options through `ros2 launch rko_lio odometry.launch.py -s`

+More details are available in the [ROS usage docs](https://prbonn.github.io/rko_lio/pages/ros/usage.html).

 ## License